Scott MyersScreenwriter, Producer, Educator

 Since selling his spec script K-9 in 1987, Scott has written 30 projects for every major Hollywood studio and broadcast network.
 His film writing credits include K-9 starring Jim Belushi, Alaska starring Vincent Kartheisher, and Trojan War starring Jennifer Love Hewitt.
-From 2002–2010, Scott was an executive producer at Trailblazer Studios, a television production company.
+From 2002 to 2010, Scott was an executive producer at Trailblazer Studios, a television production company.
 In 2002, he began teaching screenwriting in his spare time.

 He won the UCLA Extension Writers’ Program Outstanding Instructor Award in 2005 and for eight years taught in the Writing for Screen and Stage program at the University of North Carolina in Chapel Hill.
 Currently Scott is an Assistant Professor at the DePaul University School of Cinematic Arts.
-He is co-founder of Screenwriting Master Class, a unique online resource for writers.
-Scott is a member of the Writers’ Guild of America, west, and a graduate of the University of Virginia and Yale University Divinity School.
+He is also co-founder of Screenwriting Master Class (a unique online resource for writers), a member of the Writers’ Guild of America West, and a graduate of the University of Virginia and Yale University Divinity School.

 Scott Myers is appearing at the following sessions:

-Scott Myers debunks the mythical screenwriting ‘rules’ surrounding scene descriptions and demonstrates the ways in which successful professional writers convey their voice through screenplay style.
+Scene description offers a writer the opportunity to express their unique voice.
+How?
+Through the marriage of genre and style.
+Scott Myers debunks the mythical screenwriting ‘rules’ and demonstrates the ways in which successful professional writers convey their voice through screenplay style.

 The best way to prepare yourself for a career as a professional screenwriter is to approach the craft as if you already ARE a professional screenwriter.
 With over thirty commissioned film and TV writing projects to his credit, Scott Myers will clue you into twenty-plus tips and techniques he has picked up over the years.